RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 I recommend using <a herf="https://crates.io/crates/lazy_static">lazy_static</a> or checking end part of this article for slightly better implementation.
 </p>

-In Rust reading or writing a mutable static in rust is unsafe because static variables are shared between threads and a mutable static might run into race conditions in a concurrent program, so it is particularly important to guard a mutable static with lock. *One of Rust's goals is to make concurrency bugs hard to run into.*
+In Rust, reading or writing a mutable static is unsafe because static variables are shared between threads and a mutable static might run into race conditions in a concurrent program, so it is particularly important to guard a mutable static with lock. *One of Rust's goals is to make concurrency bugs hard to run into.*

 Let us now move our focus to C++,

 ## Static Initialization in C++

-C++ allows initialization of a static variable even with a state that can only be known at runtime.
+C++ allows initialization of a static variable even with a state which can only be known at runtime.
 This is possible mainly because of two reasons: First, C++ allows uninitialized variables and Second C++ can do static initialization in runtime before main executes if necessary.

 C++ if necessary runs static initialization code before executing main which may lead to an extremely hard to detect problem known as [the static initialization order fiasco](https://www.cs.technion.ac.il/users/yechiel/c++-faq/static-init-order.html).
 Also, In C++ it is not clear if a variable is being initialized at compile time or at runtime (C++20 solves this problem with [constinit](https://en.cppreference.com/w/cpp/language/constinit) which makes sure that a static variable can be initialized at compile-time, but there is currently no solution for the static initialization fiasco in C++).